vellinau/vellinau/README.md

 - 👋 Hi, I’m @vellinau!

-  24 y/o maths graduate from Poland, making my first steps in professional career.
+  I'm 24 y/o maths graduate from Poland, making my first steps in professional career.

 - 👀 I’m interested in ...

   The "proper" answer would be: mostly maths and answering interesting questions using my Python scripts.
-But my other hobbies include creating and listening to music, watching football and basketball, or some managament computer games.
+But my other hobbies include creating and listening to music, watching football and basketball, or some management computer games.

 - 💞️ I’m looking to collaborate on ...